Coprela/CompareSet/README.md

 ```
 The application depends on [PyMuPDF](https://pypi.org/project/PyMuPDF/) version
 1.22 or newer so that the two-argument ``Matrix`` constructor is available.
+The interface layouts are defined as Qt Designer `.ui` files in `src/compareset/ui` and styled by `assets/style.qss` for a consistent look.

 ## Project layout